E-ZONG Airtight Doors for Contamination-Free Food Plants

 - 29

-II.
-Contamination Pathways in Food & Beverage Plants and the Necessity of Airtight Control
+1. Contamination Pathways in Food & Beverage Plants and the Necessity of Airtight Control

-2.1 Three Contamination Types & Transmission Characteristics
+1.1 Three Contamination Types & Transmission Characteristics

-| Contamination Type | Typical Sources | Transmission Pathways | Value of airtight door in Prevention |
+| Contamination Type | Typical Sources | Transmission Pathways | Value of Airtight Door in Prevention |

 |---|---|---|---|